 In an interview on Inside the Actors Studio (1994), Robert Downey, Jr. said that while preparing for the movie, he watched all of Charles Chaplin's movies.
 When asked what how he felt about them, he said, "They scared the hell out of me."

-While researching his role, Robert Downey Jr.' visited the Museum of the Moving Image in London and persuaded the staff to let him try on one of Charles Chaplin's actual Little Tramp suits and boots.
-The latter fit him perfectly, and he found cigar stub in one of the pockets, which he subsequently treasured.
+While researching his role, Robert Downey, Jr. visited the Museum of the Moving Image in London, England and persuaded the staff to let him try on one of Charles Chaplin's "Little Tramp" suits and boots.
+The latter fit him perfectly, and he found a cigar stub in one of the pockets, which he subsequently treasured.

 During the scene when Charles Chaplin is at work on Shoulder Arms (1918), he asks his cameraman, Roland Totheroh, how the light is.
 Totheroh (and the rest of the crew) replies, "Better down at Barney's bar."
 This was the signal for production to end for the day, the "light," to which Chaplin was referring, was the light beer served at Barney Oldfield's bar, which was the favorite drink and hangout for the crew after filming.

 Geraldine Chaplin recalled that when she first saw Robert Downey, Jr. in full costume, she was so awestruck on how much he resembled her late father that she needed a moment to collect her thoughts to even speak.